microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ![](./images/ex2.png)

-- programmatically generated rows/cells will will be created using [repeat directives](https://fast.design/docs/fast-element/using-directives#the-repeat-directive)
+- Programmatically generated rows/cells will will be created using [repeat directives](https://fast.design/docs/fast-element/using-directives#the-repeat-directive).

-- individual cells can be customized using by passing a custom ViewTemplate through the `DataGridColumn` interface for the column in question.
-These templates are rendered in the light dom within the cell so that authors can create custom cells with interactive elements.
+- Individual cells can be customized using by passing a custom ViewTemplate through the `DataGridColumn` interface for the column in question.
+These templates are rendered in the light DOM within the cell so that authors can create custom cells with interactive elements.

 ### Accessibility